 Cambridge University Press: Kristin J. Anderson – Benign Bigotry: The Psychology of Subtle Prejudice

 Little, Brown and Company: Timothy D. Watson – Redirect; The Surprising New Science of Psychological Change

-Featured Image Courtesy of Bernard Oh’s Flickr Page – Creative Commons License
+Featured Image Courtesy of Alan English CPA’s Flickr Page – Creative Commons License

 All Inset Images Courtesy of Cathy Milne